What is Decision Management?

 - Tools and documentation

 - How to recognize decision problems.

 - How to solve real business problems.

-- DecisionFirst Modeler: It is recommended that participants use a decision modeling software for the exercises, but other diagramming software or paper and pencil can also be used.
-The course examples will be in a class installation of DecisionsFirst Modeler.
-Use of DecisionsFirst Modeler is optional, attendees can use other diagramming or modeling tools for the course exercises.
+- Recommended Software – It is recommended that participants use a decision modeling software for the exercises, such as DecisionsFirst Modeler.
+However, use of this software is optional, and other diagramming software, modeling tools, or paper and pencil can also be used.
 The techniques taught are equally applicable.
+Course examples will be in a class installation of DecisionsFirst Modeler.
+All participants will receive a free trial of the recommended software.

-- Technology Check: The class will be conducted in Adobe Connect, a Flash-based environment.
-Please test your environment beforehand at https://admin.acrobat.com/common/help/en/support/meeting_test.htm.
-We will use chat and Q&A to communicate in the class but it is also helpful if we are able to have audio interactions.
-For audio interaction you need a microphone or headset connected to your computer and you need to have downloaded the Adobe Connect Add-in from the test URL above.
+- Technology Check – The class will be conducted in Zoom.
+You can test your connection, video and microphone at https://zoom.us/test.
+Although we will use chat and Q&A to communicate in the class, it is also helpful if we are able to have audio interactions.
+For audio interaction you need a microphone or headset connected to your computer.
+You can test that it is working using the Zoom test link above.